Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Built-in time tracking and time estimates

-- Custom fields for almost anything
+- Custom fields for almost anything you need

 - AI-powered features (ClickUp Brain) for task summaries and automation